psychemedia/storytelling-notes/knight-york-fish-ring.md

 " We know no danger in it ", says Oilill. " Bathing in it is frequent. " Thereupon Fraech puts his clothing off him and goes into the pool, and Laves its belt above.
 Then Oilill opens Fraech's purse behind him, and the ring was in it.
 Oilill recognises it. " Corne O Meadb ! " says Oilill.
 Then Meadb comes. " Knowest thou that?" says Oilill. " I do ", she says.
 Oilill casts it down into the river.

 Fraech noticed that thing; and saw this, that the salmon leapt to meet it and caught it in its mouth.
-[Je springs towards it and seizes its gill.
+He springs towards it and seizes its gill.
 He goes to the land, and brings it to a hidden place in the bank of the river.
 Then he proceeds to come out of the water.

 " Come not ", says Oilill, " till thou bring me a branch from the rowan-tree yonder, on the bank of the river.
 Beautiful to my thinking are its berries. "